How to Sign Up for Telemarketing Calls: Get More Exciting Phone Chats

 • Political groups

-• Companies you’ve recently bought stuff from
+• Companies you’ve recently bought from

 • Surveys

-They take this stuff seriously!
+They actually take this seriously!

 Dealing with Unwanted Calls